 Click here to learn more about features & characteristics about ceramic magnet material, and click on the images below for pricing & sizes:

-Characteristics: Ceramic magnets are medium in magnetic strength, can be used at fairly high temperatures, and low cost making them ideal for applications such as automotive sensors, magnetic separators, craft projects, badge holders, latches, display boards, science projects, toys, games & more..
+► What are the main characteristics of ceramic magnets?
+Ceramic magnets are medium in magnetic strength, can be used at fairly high temperatures, and are low cost making them ideal for applications such as automotive sensors, magnetic separators, craft projects, badge holders, latches, display boards, science projects, toys, games & more. (top)

-Temperature: Ceramic magnets can be used at fairly high temperatures, although their magnetic properties drop with temperature.
-At 175° C (350° F), approximately 75% of their room temperature magnetic properties are retained.
+► Temperature Stability: Ceramic magnets can be used at fairly high temperatures, although their magnetic properties drop with temperature.
+At 175° C (350° F), approximately 75% of their room temperature magnetic properties are retained. (top)

-Machining: Ceramic Magnets are hard & brittle, and can chip or break if dropped or snapped so please take special care when handling these magnets!
+► Are there machining constraints for ceramic magnets?
+Ceramic Magnets are hard & brittle, and can chip or break if dropped or snapped together so please take special care when handling these magnets!
 They require special machining techniques, and should be machined in an “un-magnetized” state.
 We are fully equipped to machine these materials to your specifications.
-Just let us know what you are looking for by clicking on the “Special Request” button at the top of the site.
+Just let us know what you are looking for by clicking on the special request button at the top of the site. (top)

-Bonding: Ceramic magnets are often assembled into products using "superglues" such as Loctite 325 or other epoxies.
-Always ensure that bonding surfaces are clean and dry prior to bonding.
+► What are some bonding applications for ceramic magnets?
+Ceramic magnets are often assembled into products using "superglues" such as Loctite 325 or other epoxies.
+Always ensure that bonding surfaces are clean and dry prior to bonding. (top)

-Safety Precautions: Ceramic Magnets are hard & brittle, and can chip or break if dropped or snapped so please take special care when handling these magnets!
-They
+► What safety precautions should be taken into consideration when working with ceramic magnets?
+Ceramic Magnets are hard & brittle, and can chip or break if dropped or snapped together so please take special care when handling these magnets! (top)

 Click here for: